 Invoiceable income lost due to exceptions is disclosed as follows:

-To find out we asked respondents by how much they thought adopting an automated AP solution would help to reduce processing costs per invoice.
-While 26% believe that adoption of an AP automation solution would have no perceived effect on their invoice processing costs, 74% feel that an automated AP solution would have at least some noticeable positive effect, and from this 74%, more optimistic predictions were seen:
+To find out we asked respondents by how much they thought adopting an automated accounts payable solution would help to reduce processing costs per invoice.
+While 26% believe that adoption of an AP automation solution would have no perceived effect on their invoice processing costs, 74% feel that an invoice automation solution would have at least some noticeable positive effect, and from this 74%, more optimistic predictions were seen:

 There are many reasons to Automate AP and AP processes, but here is a list of top drivers as gleaned from our survey: